 You probably noticed that the Psalms are written in verse.
 If you didn't, you might want to go back for a reread.
 Songs and poetry appear elsewhere in the Bible, but Psalms is by far the biggest collection.
-Does the fact that they're poetry change the way you read the Psalms?
-What challenges does it pose to translators?

-Repetition?
-We've got that in spades.
-Passages repeat within the Psalms themselves, and even pop up later in the book.
+- Repetition: We've got that in spades.
+Passages repeat within the Psalms themselves and even pop up later in the book.
 Take a look at Psalms 7:15 and 9:15, 85:9 and 85:12-13 for some good examples.
 Certain Psalms even rehash earlier books, like Genesis (105) and Exodus (78, 106, 135, and 136).